Data Sovereignty And Cloud SaaS Providers

 Hybrid cloud allows companies to choose what data they want to deploy to the off-premises cloud and what data they need to keep on-premises.
 Unfortunately, there is an intrinsic risk with this approach, as sensitive data could be classified incorrectly and stored in a public cloud.

 A UAE sovereign cloud approach eliminates all of these risks and challenges, enabling organisations to leverage the benefits of the cloud.
 With a Digital14 solution, organisations get the best of both worlds.
 Customers can have the speed and agility of the cloud, with the security of a UAE sovereign solution.
 Are you ready to tackle data sovereignty challenges facing your organisation?
-Visit digital14.com now for more information regarding trust services, PKI, and secure solutions.
+Visit digital14.com now for more information regarding trust services, PKI, and secure cyber security products.